Student Rights and Conduct

 - DEFINITIONS

 Administrative Review: Review of charges and appeals conducted by the Vice Chancellor for Student Affairs or designee and/or the Chancellor or designee who will determine facts and render a decision or recommendation.
-This process may include interviews with the complainant, respondent and such witnesses as deemed appropriate by the administrator.
+This process may include interviews with relevant persons as deemed appropriate by the administrator.
 Subsequent levels of administrative review may be based on the written record only or may include interviews with the grievant, respondent, and witnesses.

-Clinical Settings: Professional, clinical, or hospital setting under the supervision of, or pursuant to an agreement with, the School of Nursing, School of Dental Medicine, the School of Education, College of Arts and Sciences or any academic unit, or any course, class, or program in which students perform assignments in the treatment of patients or clients or undertake student teaching duties.
+Clinical Settings: Professional, clinical, or hospital setting under the supervision of, or pursuant to an agreement with, the School of Nursing, the School of Pharmacy, School of Dental Medicine, the School of Education, College of Arts and Sciences or any academic unit, or any course, class, or program in which students perform assignments in the treatment of patients or clients or undertake student teaching duties.

 Days: Regular work days in the normal work week, Monday through Friday, exclusive of University holidays, days of administrative closure, and term breaks.